AsemAlalami/Laravel-Advanced-Filter/README.md

 - data-type set from model casts by default, if you want to set custom data-type use `setDatatype`
 - operators, field will accept all operators unless you use `setExceptedOperators` to exclude some operators
 - a relational field, only set field name by `.` separator `channel.name`, `channel.type.name`
+- customize query, you can make a scope for the field to customize filter behavier, scope name must be combined 3 sections :
+    - scope
+    - `prefix_scope_function`value of the key in config file (`where` is the default)
+    - attribute name(or function name)
+    ```php
+    public function scopeWhereEmail(Builder $builder, Field $field, string $operator, $value, $conjunction = 'and')
+    ```
+    > you can customize spacific attribute in relational field by define the scope in the relation model

 You can add fields to model by using 4 functions:
 - `addField`(string $field, string $alias = null): default alias same field name